VaibhavAher219/Smart-Contract-For-A-Multi-Sig-Wallet/README.md

 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

-## Disclaimer

-This contract is provided as-is, without any warranty or guarantee of its functionality or suitability for any specific purpose.
-Use it at your own risk.
-The developers and maintainers of this contract are not liable for any damages or losses incurred while using or interacting with it.

 ## Contact

-If you have any questions or need further assistance, please contact [insert contact information here].
+If you have any questions or need further assistance, please contact [(https://twitter.com/vaibhavva219)].